Sekonyer River

 Sekonyer is a river in southern Borneo, Central Kalimantan province, Indonesia, about 700 km northeast of the capital Jakarta.

 Hydrology

-It is a tributary of the Kumai River, and is fed by the Camp Leakey River.
+It is a tributary of the Kumai River and is fed by the Camp Leakey River.

 Ecology

 Part of the river traverses the Tanjung Puting National Park.
 Travel on the river is often done by klotok, an Indonesian riverboat.
-The river includes orangutan habitat.
+The river includes an orangutan habitat.
 The river is brown and murky.
 Gold mining takes place along it.

 Geography

-The river flows in the southern central area of Kalimantan with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
-The annual average temperature in the area is 22 °C. The warmest month is April, when the average temperature is around 24 °C, and the coldest is December, at 21 °C. The average annual rainfall is 2778 mm.
-The wettest month is November, with an average of 386 mm rainfall, and the driest is September, with 66 mm rainfall.
+The river flows in the southern central area of Kalimantan with a predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
+The annual average temperature in the area is 22 °C. The warmest month is April when the average temperature is around 24 °C, and the coldest is December, at 21 °C. The average annual rainfall is 2778 mm.
+The wettest month is November, with an average of 386 mm of rainfall, and the driest is September, with 66 mm of rainfall.